jschrier/blog/_posts/2023-08-02-Imaginary-Syllabi:-Prompt-Engineering-And-Addressative-Magic.md

 I agree with [Lilian Weng's "spicy take"](https://lilianweng.github.io/posts/2023-03-15-prompt-engineering/)---most of prompt engineering is just simple tricks or wishful thinking.
 (But she does a nice job of illustrating what is demonstrably useful...)

+That being said, there are many interesting ideas to explore.
+The [promptingguide.ai](https://www.promptingguide.ai) is a good resource (it is even linked to from the OpenAI cookbook)

 # Agents and Daemons

 [LLM-based agents](https://lilianweng.github.io/posts/2023-06-23-agent/) (incluing cheemical examples like ChemCrow) as golem-like creations ... or independently minded daemons